 After he disembarked at Plymouth in late October 1916 he marched in to the Australian Army Training Depot where he reverted to the ranks.
 In March 1917 he was with the No. 2 Command Depot, Weymouth and a month later was detached for duty with the Administration Headquarters.
 Keppel was admitted to hospital for a month in May, suffering from asthma.
 He was discharged to a week's leave before he marched in to No. 1 Command Depot, Persham Downs.
 He embarked for Australia aboard the Beltana in October, returning to Australia in December and was discharged from the AIF - medically unfit, asthma.

 Keppel died at Caufield, VIC in 1946, aged 61.

-He is listed on the Roll of Honour for Bacchus Marsh and District, published in The Bacchus Marsh Express on the 21st of December 1918.
+He is listed on the Bacchus Marsh & District Roll of Honour and the Morrisons Tableland & District State School Honor Roll.
 All five brothers' as well as their father - who was a Recruiting Sergeant(3) - are also listed.